developer-program/engineering-track/docs/aws/intro.md

 # What is AWS

-platform.AWS is an on-demand cloud computing
+AWS is an on-demand cloud computing

 [Intro Video](https://youtu.be/a9__D53WsUs)

 ## Covers

-AWS, to build a strong foundation to start off a career in software development.
+The intent of the materials is to focus on fundamental concepts of the most common AWS services to start off a career in software development.
 We will not cover all AWS services and you will need to study a lot more materials to become a skilled Dev Ops or to pass the AWS developer Associate exam.
-The intent of the materials is to focus on fundamental concepts of

 ## Brief History

 - 2002, launch AWS internally
-  - Amazon Leadership team acknowledge that the company has aA strong Infrastructure that backed the success of Amazon.
+- Amazon Leadership team acknowledge that the company has a strong Infrastructure that backed the success of Amazon.
 - Talks about the possibility for AWS to make these infrastructures available to Everyone.
 2003.
 - 2006, launch of Simple Storage Service, Elastic Computer Cloud and Simple Queue Service.
 - CloudFront.
 Setup partnership with Netflix and Reddit and later NASA.
 2009, launch S3 and EC2 in 22 regions.
-Offer AWS
+Offer AWS.
 - 2014, have 1.4 million servers in 28 availability zone.

 ## Servers around the world